HayGrouve/wedding/DEPLOYMENT.md

 Once deployed, your wedding website will be able to:

 - ✅ Accept RSVP submissions
-- ✅ Store guest data securely in Vercel KV
+- ✅ Store guest data securely in Redis
 - ✅ Handle rate limiting to prevent spam
 - ✅ Scale automatically for any number of guests
 - ✅ Work reliably in production
+- ✅ Handle concurrent requests safely

 Congratulations on your deployment! 🎊